nostrver-se/nostr-php/README.md

 nostr-php --content "Hello world!" --key /home/path/to/nostr-private.key --relay wss://nostr.pleb.network
 ```

-Note: the key arguments excepts a file with your private key!
+Note: the key arguments expects a file with your private key!
 Do not paste your
 private key on command line.